xoko14/badapple-java/README.md

 # Bad Apple in java
 This is a fork of the Bad Apple demo for TI-84.
-This code uses the video binary file to print it on the console.
+This code uses the video binary file from the original repository to print the 3:40 minute video on the console.

 ## Editing